 Supervisor, he/she shall be removed and the hearing conducted without f.
 The Lieutenant or Prison Supervisor may question any witness.
 The charged inmate shall be permitted a reasonable opportunity to pose relevant questions to any adverse witness.
-The Lieutenant and Prison g.
-The Lieutenant and Prison Supervisor shall make determinations of credibility of a witness.
+The Lieutenant and Prison hearing, no witnesses shall be required.